firstseal/sathe/_resources/tools.md

 - Avoid Alcohol
     > I do enjoy alcohol but it usually causes me 3 days to recover.
 Quit drinking alone.
 People make fun of me for that.
 How do they know though?

+- Posture
+    > I have an issue where there isn't enough blood going to my brain.
+On top of this, my spine and neck is curving.
+Bad posture is actually why a lot of people die.
+Good posture will improve a lot of my issues.
+Headaches would go away, more blood to my brain.

+- Sedating myself
+    > Sedating myself at night is beneficial.
+Keeps my calm during the day.
+No or almost none anxiety.